You’re organizing a short vacation to a winter resort.

-It would be a waste to buy a brand-new board, and it’ll probably end up gathering dust in your basement along with the electric guitar and beer-brewing kit.
+It would be a waste to buy a brand-new snowboard, and it’ll probably end up gathering dust in your basement along with the electric guitar and beer-brewing kit.

 In such cases, a snowboard rental makes perfect sense.

-It’s cheap, easy, and it means that you can ride a higher-quality board for less money.
+It’s cheap, easy, and it means that you can ride a higher-quality snowboard for less money.

 But how much is a snowboard rental, what are the rules on rental equipment, and is it a viable option for beginners?

 Table of Contents

 The price of a snowboard rental can vary depending on the type of snowboard, the rental packages on offer, and the location of the rental shop or resort.

 Generally, however, you will pay anywhere from $20 to $50 a day for a beginner rental package.

 Some of these packages include additional snowboarding/skiing equipment, including boots, poles, bindings, and even lessons.

 Do snowboard rentals come with boots?